-3.8.11.
+- 3.8.11.
 This section should provide relevant information on the AC power system at the plant and its main equipment.
 It should include a description of the on-site AC power systems, including the standby AC power systems (diesel or gas turbine driven systems), the generator configuration and the uninterruptible AC power system available for anticipated operational occurrences and accident conditions.
-The following information should also be included:
+Information on the selection of the following should also be included: - (a) Undervoltage (underfrequency and overvoltage) protection set points;